-Lesson Title: Present Continuous Theme: Grammar Tense (present use) e (present use) Lesson Number: L1-L013 Class/Level: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Demonstrate understanding of when and how to use the present continuous tense.
-Distinguish between the simple present and present continuous tense.
-Identify the present continuous in sentences.
-Use the present continuous in the negative, avoiding double negatives.
-Identify and discuss verbs that rarely use the present continuous.
-Use the present continuous.
-Use the present continuous.
-Use the present continuous to ask and answer questions.
+Lesson Title: Present Continuous Theme: Grammar Tense (present use) Lesson Number: L1-L013 Class/Level: SSS 1 Time: 40 minutes

+- 1. Demonstrate understanding of when and how to use the present continuous tense. - 2.
+Distinguish between the simple present and present continuous tense. - 3.
+Identify the present continuous in sentences. - 4.
+Use the present continuous in the negative, avoiding double negatives. - 5.
+Identify and discuss verbs that rarely use the present continuous. - 6.
+Use the present continuous to ask and answer questions. - 7.
 Use the present continuous correctly in speech and in writing.

-Preparation Write the text of end of lesson).
-Write the lists of verted (see end of lesson). ,
+- 1. Write the text on the board (see end of lesson). - 2.
+Write the lists of verbs on the board (see end of lesson).